Frelick’s exceptional debut performance helps Brewers rally to beat Braves 4-3

+MILWAUKEE (AP) — When he grew up dreaming about his first day in the major leagues, Sal Frelick never bothered imagining a scenario quite as remarkable as the debut he produced Saturday night.

-MILWAUKEE (AP) — Sal Frelick went 3 for 3, drove in the go-ahead run in the eighth inning and made two outstanding catches for a spectacular major league debut as the Milwaukee Brewers rallied to beat the Atlanta Braves 4-3 on Saturday.
+“I think this blew it out of the water,” Frelick said after going 3 for 3, driving in the go-ahead run and making two outstanding catches in the Milwaukee Brewers’ 4-3 victory over the Atlanta Braves.

+The 2021 first-round pick from Boston College was the first Brewer to have at least three hits and two RBIs in his debut and was the sixth player over the last 25 years to have at least three hits and a game-winning RBI in his opening game, according to ESPN Stats & Info.

+“He showed us everything tonight,” Brewers manager Craig Counsell said.
+“He did the things that he’s good at and the reason that he’s here and the reason why he was a first-round pick.
+He put it all on display tonight.”

-Austin Riley homered for the fifth straight game in a losing cause to tie a Braves franchise record.
+Atlanta’s Austin Riley homered for the fifth straight game to tie a Braves franchise record.
 Riley has gone 10 for 21 with six homers, 16 RBIs and nine runs over his last five games.

 Riley’s three-run shot off Adrian Houser in the third gave the Braves a 3-0 lead.